davidlamt/davidltran.com/src/posts/leave-less-comments/index.md

 }
 ```

 "Okay, good.
-I have commented all my code so that the next person can understand it well."
+I have commented all my code so that the next person can understand it easily."

 Yeah... no. All I did was add superfluous comments that is more likely to confuse the next maintainer (possibly myself).
 My instinct when I see a comment is something along the lines of: